datastaxdevs/workshop-ai-as-api/README.md

 In a few minutes, a full IDE will be ready in the browser, with a file explorer on the left, a file editor on the top
 (with this very README open for convenience), and a console (`bash`) below it.

-> _Note_: there will probably be "errors" related to mismatching versions
-> between the `tensorflow` package and others (notably `numpy`).
-You should
-> be able to ignore them and just go ahead.
+Actually two consoles will be spawned for later convenience, one called `api-shell` and the other simply `bash`.

 > If you want to work on your laptop, make sure you install all Python
 > dependencies listed in `requirements.txt` (doing so in a Python virtual
 > environment is _strongly suggested_) and add the main repo root
 > to the `PYTHONPATH`.
+(You might see "errors" related to mismatching versions
+> between the `tensorflow` package and others, notably `numpy`: you should
+> be able to ignore them and just go ahead.)
-If you are on Python 3.6, you will additionally need to
+> If you are on Python 3.6, you will additionally need to
 > install the `dataclasses` package (i.e. `pip install dataclasses`).
 > Also, please note that the model training phase may take
 > much longer than ten minutes, depending on your processing power.